rkique/hl-wiki/docs/Insertion/index.md

-Insertion is the addition of a sound.
+Insertion is the addition of a sound, frequently due to structural constraints on word length.
+It is also known as epenthesis.
 It includes the following subcategories:

 tata > *a*tata
 [[Prothesis (initial sound insertion)]]